As water dries up, West Bank village thirsts for a less precarious supply

 Apart from building reservoirs, Von Medeazza suggests rehabilitating around 300 ancient cisterns – underground storage tanks dating from Roman times that once collected water in the rainy season.
 These have the potential to be used today and would be a cost-effective measure, he said.

-Around 80 such cisterns have been restored so far by a coalition of non-governmental organizations.
+Around 80 such cisterns have been restored so far by a coalition of non-governmental organisations.

 "The long-term vision is to increase the current access (to water) of people living in remote places," Von Medeazza said.
 "We have the technical solutions to extend services and connect communities.
 What we need is further support from all parties (Israelis and Palestinians) for this to happen."